Mount Airy

 Andy Griffith's Mayberry

 Fans of “The Andy Griffith Show” reminisce about their favorite scenes as they stroll Main Street to visit Floyd’s Barber Shop, stop by Opie’s Candy Store and eat a famous pork chop sandwich at Snappy Lunch, which was mentioned on the first season of the famed sitcom.
-Another eatery, The Loaded Goat, is named for one of the show's funniest episodes.

 A bucket list activity involves a ride in the back of a patrol car.
 Mayberry Squad Car Tours depart daily from Wally’s Service Station and ferry passengers in vintage Ford squad cars to Mayberry landmarks and other points of interest.
 Don’t miss taking a picture at Sheriff Taylor’s desk in the replica courthouse or posing behind the jailhouse bars.
 You'll also see the world's largest open-faced granite quarry.